 - Internship(s): It is recommended that you gain experience in the field through interning at a medical clinic, a department of health, a community clinic, etc.

 - Leadership: It is strongly recommended that you serve in a leadership capacity (president of an organization, academic tutor, service on an advisory board, etc.).
 Leaders can enhance their communication and organizational skills, as well as learn how to interact with individuals from a wide variety of backgrounds.

-- Research: It is highly recommended that you complete at least one 10-week research experience.
+- Research: It is highly recommended that you complete at least one 10-week summer research experience.
 You do not have to find a research opportunity that is related to podiatry.

 - Post-baccalaureate Experience: Many podiatry students have had employment experience between college and podiatry school, often holding positions within healthcare; the average age of admission is 24.

 WHAT OTHER RESOURCES ARE AVAILABLE AT ST. OLAF?

 WHO IS THE DESIGNATED ADVISING SPECIALIST?

 Professor Kevin Crisp (Professor of Biology, Chair of the Health Professions Committee)